 Why the Citi Premier℠ Card is awesome

 The card is offering a welcome bonus of 60,000 ThankYou points after spending $4,000 within three months.
-The card has a $95 annual fee, which is waived for the first year.
+The card has a $95 annual fee.

 What makes this card so great long-term is the bonus categories it offers — it offers triple points on travel and gas, and double points on dining and entertainment.
 There’s not a mid-range card out there with better bonus categories — as a point of comparison, the popular Chase Sapphire Preferred® Card “only” offers double points on dining and travel.